uchicago-cs/cmsc22000/website/content/syllabus.md

 Students must have taken CMSC 15200 or CMSC 16200.

-In Spring 2019, students will have to apply to participate in this class, and only students taking CMSC 15200 or CMSC 16200 in Winter 2019 will be considered (*absolutely no exceptions will be made*).
+In Spring 2020, students will have to apply to participate in this class, and only students taking CMSC 15200 or CMSC 16200 in Winter 2020, or who took CMSC 15200 in Spring 2019, will be considered (*absolutely no exceptions will be made*).

 Please note that CMSC 15400 is *not* a prerequisite for this class.
 We strongly encourage students taking CMSC 22000 to defer CMSC 15400 until the Fall, instead of taking CMSC 22000 and CMSC 15400 concurrently.